This tutorial was written on Windows 10 using WSL with an O3DE version that

 - The animation area allows us to create animations for our elements to make a more dynamic interface.

-Our UI will consist of two elements: a background
+Our UI will consist of two elements: a background element which will darken

 the screen and provide some separation of our UI elements and the 3d scene as